Understanding local needs

 What are your approaches and channels to engage a range of stakeholders?
-Engagement helps foster collaboration and in forming a broad picture of needs and potential solutions.
+Engagement helps foster collaboration and enables a broad picture of needs and potential solutions.
 Partners may have ideas across wider agendas as well.
-Some approaches to consider are as follows.
+Some approaches to consider are as follows:

 - Bring all stakeholders together.
-Providers and commissioners can hear from carers – their stories are particularly powerful.
+It’s important for providers, commissioners and decision-makers to hear from carers – their stories are particularly powerful.
 Providers can showcase good practice and innovation can be shared.
-Together they are more likely to stimulate new discussions and change power dynamics.
+Together stakeholders are more likely to stimulate new discussions and change power dynamics.

 - Is there a forum to meet with providers?
 Does that engage different types of organisations – community enterprises as well as traditional services?

 - Gather information and get views from GPs and pharmacists – they are seeing carers regularly.

 - Are elected members involved?
 As well as shaping decisions, they will have a view and represent the needs of their constituents.